Frequently Asked Questions (FAQ)

 When is registration?

-Registration runs from mid-August to late September.
+Registration runs from June to mid-late September.
 ALL players must register each year, whether they played in CYBL the previous year or not.
 Please click on this link to learn more.

 What does it cost?